Blocks Overview

 Moving the block palette

-Moving also gives makes each column a bit wider.
+Moving also makes each column a bit wider.

 You can combine the two actions, collapsing the palette, and moving it wherever you want on the screen.